takuyaa/kuromoji.js/README.md

 ### Browser

-Only you need dist/browser/kuromoji.js, and dist/dict/*.dat.gz files
+You only need dist/browser/kuromoji.js, and dist/dict/*.dat.gz files

 Install by Bower package manager: